The Berkeley Clinic

 Making your computer speak with Browsealoud

 Our sites are Browsealoud enabled.
 Browsealoud is a software program that reads aloud web page and PDF document content.
-Once you have downloaded the Browsealoud software onto your computer, all you need to do is place your mouse pointer over the text you wish to have read aloud and Browsealoud will do so, you can also opt to have the text being read aloud highlighted on the screen.
-Browsealoud is available for both PC and Mac just follow the link below.
+Once you have downloaded the Browsealoud software onto your computer, all you need to do is place your mouse pointer over the text you wish to have read aloud, and Browsealoud will do so, you can also opt to have the text being read aloud highlighted on the screen.
+Browsealoud is available for both PC and Mac; follow the link below.

 Using a screen reader

-If you are using a screen reader, we hope you will benefit from our use of meaningful headings, link text and alternative text to navigate our websites.
+If you are using a screen-reader, we hope you will benefit from using meaningful headings, link text and alternative text to navigate our websites.
 We have also tried to make tables and PDF documents as accessible as possible.
-If you do come across a PDF document you cannot access, we provide links on every document cover to the Adobe online PDF to text conversion tool as well as a link to download Adobe PDF Reader, which is free and can be used to access PDF files.
+If you do come across a PDF document you cannot access, we provide links on every document cover to the Adobe online PDF to text conversion tool and a link to download Adobe PDF Reader, which is free and can be used to access PDF files.
 A link to each is also provided below:

-If you have any feedback you would like to share with us about hearing the content of our websites send us an email, we would like to hear from you.
+If you have any feedback you would like to share with us about hearing our websites' content send us an email; we would like to hear from you.

 Using your mouse to navigate our websites